|

 D-Lighting |

-Active D-lighting: Active D-lighting is a newer feature of Nikon
+Active D-Lighting (ADL) is a feature of newer Nikon

-But once turned on, in Capture NX, you have the ability to set it to
+Once turned on in the camera, later in Capture NX you have the ability to set

 Since Active D-Lighting is a RAW adjustment, hopefully the quality of this